captajo/hulkdemo/README.md

 3. Configure your environment variables

-	Edit and update the `.env` file located in the root directory of the project, with the following information
+	Edit and update the `.env` file located in the root directory of the project, with the following information on your MySQL Database

 		- DB_HOST=127.0.0.1
 		- DB_PORT=3306